STRATEGIC PLANNING AND EXECUTION

 Identify a facilitator who can lead your strategic planning process.
 The facilitator may be someone from within your team, or it may be an outside consultant.
 The right person should have:

 - Familiarity with the framework and the process you are using

 If you do choose someone from within your team to facilitate, be diligent to ensure that the team member doesn’t influence the direction of the process based on their interests, existing relationships with other stakeholders, or even based on their position within the company.

 Have an experienced strategic planning facilitator work with your team.
-Schedule an initial consult today at no cost.

 Create a Foundation Based on a Current State Analysis